 If your application is denied on one basis, you may reapply under another basis if you think you qualify.

 How VisaNation Law Group Immigration Lawyers Can Help

 Getting around the J-1 visa home residency requirement is no easy task.
 Doing it alone can only increase the probability that your application will be denied.
 The best way to make sure that you are prepared for any issues or unforeseen obstacles is to have a qualified J-1 visa attorney in your corner.

-Here at SGM Law Group, our dedicated team of attorneys will take care of everything from filling out your application to helping you collect letters of recommendations and other supporting documents.
+Here at SGM Law Group, our dedicated team of attorneys will take care of everything from filling out your application to helping you collect letters of recommendation and other supporting documents.
 We’ll also help you determine what qualifies as a medically underserved area so you can be sure that your case is rock solid.

-To get in touch with one of our immigration attorneys, just fill out this simple contact for and schedule your consultation with our office today.
+To get in touch with one of our immigration attorneys, just fill out this simple contact form and schedule your consultation with our office today.